 "My duty as mayor of Montreal is making sure I am working for all Montrealers," said Coderre.
 "And I am there to make sure they feel safe and that they are safe."

-Rescue groups scramble to save dogs
+Rescue groups work to save dogs

 When the law was originally passed, animal rights activists were not happy with the ruling.